sharulsonthalia/fullstack-demo/README.md

 Use `npm run dev` during development to start a development server for the client.
 This uses an npm package called `concurrently` to simultaneosly run the client and the server on your local machine.
 Changes to files will be watched and the server will automatically restart when changes are made.

-# 34B WorkshopL Authentication & OAuth
+# 34B Workshop: Authentication & OAuth

 _Add_ the option for users to authenticate via Github OAuth.
 They should still have the ability to register and login with a username and password.